 “No, the town we stayed in was actually pretty heavy on the culture side of things, moreso than Paris.
 It felt more like France there than it did in Paris, because in Paris they’re used to Americans coming in all of the time.
 It’s more tourist-y for sure.
 Where we were at was like, hardcore France.
-Lots of old buildings with preserved brick, it was really beautiful honestly.
-Most of the locals in town didn’t speak English, which made it tricky at times to get gas or go out to dinner.
-I wouldn’t say there was anything about France that I’d wish was more prominent over here, though.
+Lots of old buildings with preserved brick.
+It was really beautiful honestly.
+I know most of the locals in town didn’t speak English, which made it tricky at times to get gas or go out to dinner.
+Ultimately, I wouldn’t say there was anything about France that I’d wish was more prominent over here.
 If anything, one of the biggest problems was trying to find ice for my hand.
 I couldn’t find ice anywhere.
 No trucks either.
 Not that that’s a bad thing, it was actually pretty unique, but if you took some Indiana kid with his big truck to France he wouldn’t even fit on the road.”

 By now we had situated ourselves under the shade at Leisure Time MX, reveling in the comfort of being on home soil after stories from abroad.
 It was a Wednesday morning, a few hours before the track was technically “open” for business.
 Hard to imagine anyone besides us would be showing up today, considering the abysmal forecast which called for heavy rains in a few hours.
 A Land Rover with a bike attached to the back defied our expectations.
-Its driver approached the van after Alex took some hot laps on the course, his voice mumbled with the cadence of bad-acting legend Tommy Wiseau, “You ride that Beta like it’s a modarfucking bicycle!”
+Its driver approached the van after Alex took some hot laps on the course, his voice mumbled in a drunken cadence, “You ride that Beta like it’s a modarfucking bicycle!”

-His laugh confirmed our suspicion that one, this guy was foreign, and two, he had more than a few teeth missing from his dome.
-“I am belsjan,” He added, responding to Alex’s inquiry of his origin.
-He felt so incredibly off, this guy.
+It was his laugh that confirmed our suspicion that one, this guy was foreign, and two, he had more than a few teeth missing from his dome.
+“I am belsjan,” He added, responding to Alex’s inquiry of origin.
+He felt so out of place, this guy.
 I shouldn’t say it’s odd that foreigners can be found in America, but Leisure Time MX in Medaryville, Indiana isn’t exactly a tourist destination, even for motorcyclists.
 The fact this Belgian dude was here to rip laps on a Wednesday morning before the storms hit was weird enough, and that weirdness was only compounded by the fact that he asked me to make a video about his friend (the current daytime operator at LTMX), to show to potential investors for a new motocross team.
-I told him I’d gladly make a video of his rider, who earlier had roosted the absolute piss out of Alex and my camera gear trying to impress us, when we were done filming.
-We “conveniently” didn’t make it back to the pits until it started to drizzle, and we left behind the Belgian and his protégé to the sands of LT.
+I told him I’d gladly make a video of his rider, who earlier had roosted the absolute piss out of Alex and I trying to impress us.
+I conveniently forgot about the filming inquiry.
+With that, we left behind the Belgian and his budding protégé to the sands of Leisure Time.

 The rain continued to fall through the night, the pitter-patter above my bunk growing louder and louder as I tried to fall asleep.
 It was safe to assume that tomorrow’s potential for filming had shrunk indefinitely, only confirmed by Alex’s text from inside the house.
 All of our potential spots were covered in abstract splotches of green, yellow, and red, a healthy dose of rain for the heat-stricken midwest.
-Alex left early the next morning to fetch some parts for his bike, among other things.
-I elected to sleep in, considering the extended work weekend I’d endured was prematurely cut short.
+Alex left early the next morning to fetch some parts for his bike, so I elected to sleep in.
 My belongings were already packed and ready to be crammed into the frame of the Grand Am.
-It felt good to lie down with no immediate intention of getting up.

-Eventually the transport out of the Taj Mahal began and I started to think of Alex, about how his expats and accomplishments were all seemingly null when being in his company.
-He’s one of the only riders I’ve become genuine friends with since beginning this thing where I film people ride dirt bikes, and it might be because there is no air of clout in his mind, in his vicinity.
+As I lied in the morning light, I started to think of Alex, about how his expats and accomplishments were all seemingly inconsequential in his company.
+He’s one of the first riders I’ve become genuine friends with through filmmaking, and it might be because there is no air of clout in his mind, in his vicinity.
 Genuine as they come.
-Alex defies what I wrongfully assume about those who live their dream racing motorcycles for a living, that they live in greed and ungratefulness.
-At times it seems motocross racing has found its deathbed, in a chokehold at the hands of the elite.
-Those who “make it” only get there with a crooked smile and fistful of cash.
-Alex, and hundreds of others out at the tracks week to week, keep a small dent in the vehicle that is modern American motocross, a dent continually trying to be buffed out by those who want us to be more like NASCAR or MotoGP.
+Alex defies what I wrongfully assume about those who live their dream racing motorcycles for a living, that they live in greed and ungratefulness, but he and hundreds of others across the country don’t operate that way.
+They are the ones who keep a small dent in the vehicle that is modern American motocross, a dent continually trying to be buffed out by those who want us to be more like NASCAR or MotoGP.
 They walk among us in the pits, tattered jersey’s and beat down plastics blend those who rub elbows against the elite, with the commoners who look up to them.
 Living the dream, struggle be damned, hiding in plain sight.